 The building's foundation was not accessed for review.
-Based on the current understanding of the redevelopment of the site and the retention of the street façades, portion of the north façade as well as portion of the structure parallel to Cook Street, the latter two will be retained back to the external face of the new volume, it is assumed as part of this work, the existing foundation will be preserved to achieve this level of retention.
+Based on the current understanding of the redevelopment of the site and the retention of the street façades, portion of the west and north facades, as well as portion of the structure back to the external face of the new volume, it is assumed as part of this work, the existing foundation will be preserved to achieve this level of retention.
 Careful attention should be taken during stabilization, demolition, repair, and new construction to ensure the exterior masonry walls above grade and retained structure are not damaged during any phase of the project.
 Care should also be taken to ensure that the decorative elements of the "street" façades such as the cornices and fenestration are not damaged during the course of the project.